-Governing bodies & legal frameworks for Safeguarding in the UK NSPCC Website states The UK's four nations - England, Northern Ireland, Scotland and Wales - each have their own child protection system.
-Each nation has a framework of legislation, guidance and practice to identify children who are at risk of harm, take action to protect those children and prevent further abuse occurring and is responsible for its own policies and laws.
-This covers most aspects of safeguarding and child protection.
-Laws are passed to prevent behaviour that can harm children or require action to protect children.
-Guidance sets out what organisations should do to play their part to keep children safe.
-The Department for Education (DfE) is responsible for child protection in England.
+Governing bodies & legal frameworks for Safeguarding in the UK NSPCC Website states • The UK's four nations - England, Northern Ireland, Scotland and Wales - each have their own child protection system. • Each nation has a framework of legislation, guidance and practice to identify children who are at risk of harm, take action to protect those children and prevent further abuse occurring and is responsible for its own policies and laws.
+This covers most aspects of safeguarding and child protection. • Laws are passed to prevent behaviour that can harm children or require action to protect children.
+Guidance sets out what organisations should do to play their part to keep children The Department for Education (DfE) • is responsible for child protection in England.
 It sets out policy, legislation and statutory guidance on how the child protection system should work.
-Local safeguarding partners are responsible for child protection policy, procedure and Legislation and guidance The Children Act 1989 provides the legislative framework for child protection in England.
-Key principles established by the Act include: the paramount nature of the child's welfare the expectations and requirements around duties of care to children This is strengthened by the Children Act 2004, which encourages partnerships between agencies and creates more accountability, by: placing a duty on local authorities to appoint children's services members who are ultimately accountable for the delivery of services
+Local safeguarding partners are responsible for child protection policy, procedure and guidance at a local level.
+Education Scotland • Education Scotland will promote safe practice to protect children, young people and adults from harm, abuse and exploitation Legislation and guidance The Children Act 1989 provides the legislative framework for child protection in England.
+Key principles established by the Act include: the paramount nature of the child's welfare the expectations and requirements around duties of care to children This is strengthened by the Children Act 2004, which encourages partnerships between agencies and creates more accountability, by: placing a duty on local authorities to appoint children's services members who are ultimately accountable for the delivery of services placing a duty on local authorities and their partners to co-operate in safeguarding and promoting the wellbeing of children and young people